-Vietnam Travel Guide (Top 11 Things to Do in Vietnam)
+Vietnam Travel Guide (Top 12 Things to Do)

 Vietnam is an incredibly beautiful country with a range of climates and landscapes.
 From magnificent mountains, serene beaches, palm trees, and pine trees to the busy city streets and rural villages, Vietnam has it all.
 The delicious food, thrilling motorbike rides, breathtaking views, and welcoming people made our month spent in Vietnam one of our favorite travel destinations to date.
-Whether you travel to Vietnam for a short holiday or travel to Vietnam for a more extended stay like we did, you should not miss these top 11 things to do while traveling in Vietnam.
+Whether you travel to Vietnam for a short holiday or travel to Vietnam for a more extended stay like we did, you should not miss these TOP 12 THINGS TO DO while traveling in Vietnam.